-Mayor Eric Adams recently revealed this past Tuesday, December 13, new proposals that will set out to fix a patch of the Brooklyn-Queens Expressway (BQE) in Brooklyn Heights.
+Mayor Eric Adams revealed back on December 13, new proposals that would set out to fix a patch of the Brooklyn-Queens Expressway (BQE) in Brooklyn Heights.
+Though after collecting feedback from the community the designs were reimagined, and new ones were released yesterday, February 28.

-The process surrounding the long-term fix was announced back in September of this year by Mayor Adams along with NYCDOT Commissioner Ydanis Rodriguez.
+The process surrounding the long-term fix was announced back in September 2022 by Mayor Adams along with NYCDOT Commissioner Ydanis Rodriguez.

 Their focus is on the city-owned section from Atlantic Avenue to Sands Street along with the possibility of improving BQE corridors in Brooklyn to the north and south.